itelman/forum/README.md

 - Image uploading feature when creating posts.
 - GitHub and Google OAuth to register and authenticate users.
 - TLS protocol to establish a secure HTTPS connection to the server.
-- Rate limiting and protection from XSS, Clickjacking and CSRF attacks.
+- Rate limiting and protection from XSS and Clickjacking attacks.

 ### Objectives